Pak Il-u: Biography

 Born in Hoeryong, North Hamgyeong Province, he moved to Manchuria as a child, graduated from Yongjeong, Gil-hyeon, Jilin Province, and served as a teacher.
 He entered the Chinese pavilion and joined the Chinese Communist Party.
-After the Sino-Japanese War, he worked as an on-site in the medical examination area (晉察冀 邊區, local government of China).
+After the Second Sino-Japanese War, he worked as an on-site in the medical examination area (晉察冀 邊區, local government of China).
 After the July 7th Incident, he joined the first guerrilla detachment in Pingxi in the winter of 1937.
 In January 1938, he went to the Jinchaji Military Region.
 He served as an instructor at the Coastal Military Administration University, and in July of the same year, he was appointed deputy commander of the Korea Medical School and launched an anti-Japanese struggle.
 In July 1942, he went to the Taihang Mountain Anti-Japanese Revolutionary Base to participate in the establishment of the Korean Independent League and the Korean Volunteer Army.
 He served as a standing member of the Central Committee of the Korean Independent League and a deputy commander of the Korean Volunteer Army.
 After entering Korea in November 1945, he was active in political matters.
 In August 1946 he became senior Member of the Central Committee of the North Korean Workers' Party, February 1947 he was appointed director of the Interior of the People's Committee of North Korea.
 In March 1948 he became a member of the Central Committee of the North Korean Workers' Party.